lydiachoi/graphQL-start/README.md

 ## Express & ExpressGraphQL ##
 - ExpressGraphQL module allows express to understand graphQL and provides a simple way to create an express server that runs the graphQL API.
 - Used as middleware on a single route - route acts as endpoint to interact with graphQL endpoint
+- package `cors` used to allow requests from different servers (in our case, apollo server)

 ## MongoDB ##
 - Used mLab to spin up an instance of a m ongoDB database (free - used sandbox)